mesonbuild/meson/docs/markdown/Reference-manual.md

 - `build_by_default` causes, when set to true, to have this target be built by default, that is, when invoking plain `ninja`, the default value is true for all built target types, since 0.38.0
 - `override_options` takes an array of strings in the same format as `project`'s `default_options` overriding the values of these options for this target only, since 0.40.0

 The list of `sources`, `objects`, and `dependencies` is always flattened, which means you can freely nest and add lists while creating the final list.
-As a corollary, the best way to handle a 'disabled dependency' is by assigning an empty list `[]` to it and passing it like any other dependency to the `dependencies:` kwarg.
+As a corollary, the best way to handle a 'disabled dependency' is by assigning an empty list `[]` to it and passing it like any other dependency to the `dependencies:` keyword argument.

 The returned object also has methods that are documented in the [object methods section](#build-target-object) below.